dewangsahuji/PDF_query_bot/Readme.md

 ## 🤖 Ask Me Anything: Your PDF Assistant

-The **PDF Query Bot** is a powerful application that allows you to chat with your PDF documents.
-Upload a document, and instantly get answers to your questions, summarized content, or specific details extracted from the text, powered by Large Language Models (LLMs) and advanced Retrieval-Augmented Generation (RAG) techniques.
+The **PDF Query Bot** is a powerful application that allows you to chat with 2024 ARTICLE IV CONSULTATION—PRESS RELEASE STAFF REPORT AND STATEMENT BY THE EXECUTIVE DIRECTOR FOR QATAR.
+Get answers to your questions by advanced Retrieval-Augmented Generation (RAG) techniques.

 ## ✨ Features

-  * **Intelligent Q\&A:** Get accurate, context-aware answers to questions based *only* on the content of your uploaded PDF.
+  * **Intelligent Q\&A:** Get accurate, context-aware answers to questions based *only* on the content of uploaded PDF.
-  * **Multi-Page Support:** Process and query large, multi-page PDF documents effortlessly.
+  * **Multi-Page Support:** Process and query large, multi-page PDF document effortlessly.
   * **Context Preservation:** Utilizes vector stores to efficiently retrieve relevant text snippets, ensuring answers are precise and verifiable.
-  * **Simple Web Interface:** A user-friendly interface built with Streamlit for easy file uploading and interaction.
+  * **Simple Web Interface:** A user-friendly interface built with Streamlit for easy interaction.

 ## 🚀 Technologies Used